 TABLE OF CONTENTS

-Indiana residents have a lot of options when it comes to obtaining health insurance.
-You can enroll in an employer plan, sign up for Medicaid or Medicare, or purchase insurance from an individual insurer.
-This guide covers all of your options in greater detail.
+Indiana residents have a lot of options when it comes to obtaining affordable health insurance.
+You can enroll in an employer plan, sign up for Medicaid or Medicare, purchase insurance from an individual insurer. or you could use the Health Insurance Marketplace for Affordable Care Act options.

 Indiana uses the federal Health Insurance Marketplace.
 You can create an account at HealthCare.gov to enroll in a health insurance plan.
 The process is relatively easy – provide your contact information, choose several security questions, and select a password.